VITAMIN D3

 There are stark differences in the metabolic fates of Cholecalciferol and Ergocalciferol in the body that should not be ignored.

-The different structure of Ergocalciferol (additional methyl group) directly affects the rate of ergocalciferol conversion to serum 25(OH)D and also its affinity for Vitamin D binding protein and VDR, which are all critical steps involved in the activation of Vitamin D.
+The different structure of Ergocalciferol (additional methyl group) directly affects the rate of ergocalciferol conversion to serum 25(OH)D and also its affinity for Vitamin D binding protein and Vitamin D receptors, which are all critical steps involved in the activation of Vitamin D.

 Better Bioefficacy